lindsay-forestell/pytorch-learning/Unit2_LinearRegression.md

         return self.Linear(x)

     lr = LR(1,1)
-    y = lr(x) will predict y as a function of x BECAUSE the forward function is defined in the class
+    yhat = lr(x) will predict y as a function of x BECAUSE the forward function is defined in the class lr(x), lr.parameters(), etc. from Linear Class all carry over